pepicrft/catalysis-framework/website/docs/guide/get-started.md

 ### Creating the first project

-To create our first project all we need to do is running the following command:
+To create our first project, all we need to do is run the following command:

 ```bash
 pnpm create @gestaltjs/create-project@latest
 ```

-The command will prompt for necessary information, generate the project, and install its NPM dependencies.
+The command will prompt necessary information, generate the project, and install its NPM dependencies.